What to Know Before Renting Out a Room in Your House

 Whether to offer a furnished or unfurnished space will probably be determined by the type of renter you’re looking for.
 If you live in a college town, prospective renters might not have any furnishings of their own, so will likely be looking for a furnished rental.
 As with a short-term rental mentioned above, a furnished rental will probably be a given.
 A potential long-term housemate, though, may have their own furnishings to bring to the space.

-For some people, the sole reason for renting a room in their house is to have some extra income.
-With income, though, generally come expenses.
+For some people, the sole reason for renting a room in their house is to have extra income.
+With income, though, generally comes expenses.

-It’s not likely that a spare room is ready for a renter without some updating and perhaps even some repairs.
+It’s not likely that a spare room is ready for a renter without some common home repair costs.
 Keeping a record of how much money you spend preparing the space will help you determine if you’re coming out ahead financially.
 It may take some time to recoup the money you spend before you make a profit.
 And it’s a good idea to have a record of any ongoing expenses you incur to make sure you’re charging enough rent to offset those costs.
+If you make upgrades to your property in preparation for a renter, try to focus on home improvements that increase value.

 Recommended: What Is Considered a Good Return on Investment?

-It’s wise to look at your state’s landlord-tenant laws as a first step.
+It’s wise to look at your state’s landlord-tenant laws if you’re thinking about taking in a tenant.
 Some states are more landlord friendly, while other states have a wide range of protections for tenants, putting more limitations on landlords’ rights.

-Even if you’re just renting out a room to an acquaintance, you’ll likely still be considered a landlord and must adhere to regulations that apply to your situation.
+Even if you’re just renting out a room to an acquaintance, you’ll likely still need to adhere to regulations that apply to your situation.
 The Fair Housing Act protects potential tenants from discrimination except in limited circumstances.
 Shared housing is one of those circumstances because the government concluded that sharing one’s personal space has “significant privacy and safety considerations” in a U.S. Court of Appeals ruling.

-Aside from governmental legal considerations, it’s a good idea to check your apartment lease or your neighborhood or homeowner’s association, if you have one, as some homeowner’s associations may have regulations about leasing all or part of your home.
-If you’re renting a home or apartment, your lease may specify whether you’re allowed to sublease or if you’re restricted from doing so.
+It’s also a good idea to examine your neighborhood or homeowner’s association rules, if you have one.
+And if you rent your home or apartment, your lease may specify whether you’re allowed to sublease or if you’re restricted from doing so.

 Having a formal, written lease in place will go a long way in protecting both you and your renter.
 A thorough agreement might include: